 While I spend a lot of my time behind the camera, I also do reporting/hosting for several media outlets (such as the BBC, ITV, France 24, AJ+, Fusion, and the FT).
 My reporting work has included traditional and social media lives.

 I also work in radio producing and presenting stories for the BBC, Monocle and NPR.
 As a writer I have been published in the BBC, the Telegraph, the Tico Times, Makeshift.
 My photos have been published with multimedia stories in the BBC, NPR, Al Jazeera and Makeshift Magazine.

-My experience ranges from producing a rare interview with Nicaragua’s President Daniel Ortega, to spending weeks with indigenous midwives in rural Guatemala, filming protest marches in Mexico City, watching the impact of Zika unfold in El Salvador, and producing live television reports from the depths of the Brazilian Amazon.
-I am particularly interested in immigration and refugee issues in the Americas and regularly work on stories around this.
+My experience ranges from producing a rare interview with Nicaragua’s President Daniel Ortega, making a short film about Mexico City’s 2017 earthquake, covering many dramatic elections in Latin America, seeing the impact of Zika unfold in El Salvador, and producing live television reports from the depths of the Brazilian Amazon.

-Before moving to Mexico, I was based in Guatemala where I focused on promoting a family planning NGO through photography, film-making, and blogging.
+Before moving to Mexico, I was based in Guatemala where I focused on producing content for a reproductive health NGO.
 During that time, I co-produced a documentary about maternal health in Guatemala, ‘Blessed Fruit of the Womb’, which was an official selection for the United Nations Association Film Festival.
-Prior to my time in Guatemala, I lived in Brazil where I studied photo journalism as part of an exchange programme.

-I am Colombian and British, and fluent in Spanish, English, and Portuguese.
-I have up-to-date hostile environment training through 1st Option Safety carried out with the BBC.
+I am Colombian and British, and after living in various countries before settling in Mexico, I am fluent in Spanish, English, and Portuguese.
+I have hostile environment training through 1st Option Safety (carried out with the BBC).